philgyford/pepysdiary/README.md

     $ docker-compose up

 There are three containers, the webserver (`pepysdiary_web`), the front-end assets builder (`pepysdiary_assets`) and the postgres server (`pepysdiary_db`).
-All the repository's code is mirrored in the web container in the `/code/` directory.
+All the repository's code is mirrored in the web and assets containers in the `/code/` directory.

 ### 4. Set up the database

-Once that's running, showing its logs, open another terminal window/tab.
+Once that's running, showing the logs, open another terminal window/tab.

 There are two ways we can populate the database.
 First we'll create an empty one, and second we'll populate it with a dump of data from the live site.